 AICM also offers long-standing members who complete a training and assessment series the senior credit management qualification Certified Credit Executive, which is unique to AICM members.

-To earn the CCE designation, members must hold the MICM designation for a minimum of three years, complete 100 hours of training, study or CPD approved by the AICM board, pass an online exam, and submit an essay on a set topic.
+To earn the CCE designation, members must hold the MICM designation for a minimum of one year, complete 100 hours of training, study or CPD approved by the AICM board, pass an online exam, and submit an essay on a set topic.

 The achievements of AICM members are also recognised can celebrated through annual awards including Young Credit Professional Award and Credit Team of the Year.

 AICM exists for members, and one of the central goals is to make it easier to be a better credit manager and build a successful career.
 Alongside training and CPD, AICM offers valuable networking opportunities through which members share their expertise and learn from their peers, lobbies on behalf of the industry to keep check on the regulatory burden, provides resources including an online journal and a monthly enewsletter to keep members informed of best practice and industry updates, and aggregates credit management employment opportunities on the AICM jobs board.
 AICM is also a sponsor of the Credit Network Forum, where credit managers can connect with their peers for advice and ideas.